Space-Efficient Graph Kernelizations: Introduction

-About 5 years ago, researcher started to consider {\em space-efficient graph algorithms}, i.e., algorithms that use as little space as possible while (almost) maintaining the best known asymptotic running time for the graph problems under consideration.
-These space-efficient algorithms are mostly designed for problems that run already in polynomial time, i.e., we have algorithms for connectivity problems~\cite{ChakSS20,ElmHK15,Hag20}, matching~\cite{DatKM16} and other graph algorithms~\cite{HagKL18,KamKL16}. \journal{Further algorithms are known for, e.g., sorting~\cite{Bea91,PagR98} and geometric problems~\cite{AsaBBKMRS14,BarKLSS13}.}
+With the rise of big data the focus on algorithms that treat space as a valuable resource becomes increasingly important.
+Large inputs may cause ``standard'' solutions to fail their execution due to out-of-memory errors, or cause them to spend a significant amount of time for memory swapping due to cache faults.

-{\bfseries Parameterized Space Complexity.} Cai et al.~\cite{CaiCDF97} introduced the parameterized space-complexity class \paraL\ (but under a different name).
-Elberfeld et al.~\cite{ElbST15} introduced several more classes that fit into the existing complexity hierarchy and use the prefix {\em para-} to define them.
-A problem $P$ parameterized by~$k$ is in a class {\em para--$C$} if $P$ is in $C$ after a precomputation on the parameter~\cite{FlumG06}.
-For an overview of the classes and the exact definitions we refer to~\cite{ElbST15}.
-In this paper we only focus on the time and space bounds of these classes and their relation to each other.
-In the following, we define a problem to belong to~$\D[t, s]$ if it can be solved by a deterministic turning machine in time~$t$ and with~$s$ bits.
-Elberfeld et al. showed many relations between their parameterized classes and the standard time classes (like L, P and FPT).
-One of which is $\D[\infty, f(k) + \poly{n}] = \paraL \subseteq \D[f(k)\poly{n}, f(k) \log n] \subseteq \paraP = \fpt = \D[f(k)\poly{n}, \infty]$. \journal{
+Within the last ten years, there is a new research direction called {\em space-efficient algorithms} where one tries to solve a problem with as little space as possible while ``almost'' maintaining the same running time of a standard solution for the problem under consideration.
+Space-efficient algorithms are mostly designed for problems that already run in polynomial time,i.e., we have algorithms for connectivity problems~\cite{ChakSS20,ElmHK15,Hag20}, matching~\cite{DatKM16} and other graph problems~\cite{HagKL18,KamKL16}.
+Further algorithms are known for, e.g., sorting~\cite{Bea91,PagR98} and geometric problems~\cite{AsaBBKMRS14,BarKLSS13}.